Home Resource Centre Structure of C++ Program | A Simplified Explanation With Examples

 Q2.
 What is the role of the main() function in a C++ program?

 The main function is the entry point for every C++ program.
 It’s where the program starts executing and is mandatory in every C++ program.
-It coordinates the flow of the program by calling other functions, handles user input and output, and performs various other tasks.
+It coordinates the program's flow by calling other functions, handling user input and output, and performing various tasks.

 Q3.
 What are preprocessor directives in C++?